robotpony/Presto/tests/README.md

 # Presto unit tests

-Basic tests to be run with each pull request and release.
+Tests to be run with each pull request and release.

+To run all tests:

+	$ make

+All tests should return `OK`.